HelmyBlub/chatSim/tasks.md

 - use chatting system for markets
     - be able to better customize chats between customer and cashier

+- check: leisure activity put from hekpfull to unhelpful if just failed once? should reduce counter instead?
 --------------------------------------------------
 Big Idea:
 - do some game for chatters.